 I take the album out of the bin and check out its salmon-colored cover and block letter graphics.
 “Sex Pistols” is written across the bottom half of the cover in letters of all different sizes, a mix of capitals and lower-case.
 The text looks kind of familiar, but I can’t think of why.
 Wait, is it supposed to look like a ransom note?
 Cool.

 He speaks with the authority of Moses imparting the Ten Commandments, but my only thought is, Huh?
 If I listen to the record, will I suddenly get the urge to ditch my overstuffed parka and score a studded black leather jacket?
 Will I want to dye my hair orange?
 Will the record re-wire my brain so that whenever my parents ask how school is I’ll tell them to fuck off?
-Would any of that be a good thing?
+Oh man, would my mom freak out if I did any of that.

 I dig around in my pockets to see how much money I can scrape together.
 Shoot, not enough for both the movie and the album.
 Not wanting to stand up my friends and figuring I can come back and buy the record some other time, I explain to the clerk I’m on my way to a movie and don’t have enough for both.